frontenddogma/web-development-glossary/manuscript/appendix.md

 * [Abstraction](https://developer.mozilla.org/en-US/docs/Glossary/Abstraction){#m-abstraction}
 * [](){} @@

-The original works, which are licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/), have been modified.
+The original works, which have been licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/), have been modified.